BrettSeifried/LAB-02-MAGIC-8-BALL/README.md

 ## What events am I lisetning for?
 What happens when those events are fired?
 * Button click
     * Generate a random index
     * Get the value of the answer
-    * Display the answer on the page

 ## Making a plan